navu-co/api-node/README.md

 for fetchVisitors:
 - **ad-click**: The visitor arrived on the website at least once by clicking on an advertisement
 - **affiliate**: It appears that the visitor is an employee or affiliate of the company
-- **bot**: It appears that the visitor is a bot
 - **contact-extra-click**: The visitor has clicked on one of the extra buttons on the Navu Contact form
 - **contact-message**:  The visitor used the Navu Contact page to leave a message
 - **crm-account**: The visitor is associated with a company/account in the CRM
 - **crm-identity**: The visitor is associated with a contact in the CRM
 - **domain**: The visitor has been associated with a website domain in some way (reverse IP, email address, CRM, etc.)
 - **email-click**: The visitor arrived on the website at least once by clicking on a link in an email
-- **follower**:  The visitor has visited many times over an extended time period without ever converting
 - **form-submit**:  The visitor submitted a form (other than Navu)
 - **guide-entry**:  The visitor asked a question to the AI assistant by manually entering it as text
 - **guide-question**:  The visitor asked a question to the AI assistant in some way (entering text manually, or otherwise)